paper-krane/kado/docs/docs/0.8/flex.md

 ---
 <div class="col s12 l8 xl9">
 <h1>Flexbox Layout Utilities</h1>
-<p class="text-large">Extend the functionality of the layout, alignment, sizing, & ordering of Origami's grid system by adding responsive flexbox utility classes.
+<p class="text-large">Extend the functionality of the layout, alignment, sizing, & ordering of {{ site.title }}'s grid system by adding responsive flexbox utility classes.
 Or, you can use them on their own and create elegant layouts.</p>
 <div class="mt-3 mt-5-l"></div>